leventdev/dropspace/README.md

 ## How does it work?
 DropSpace Chunker works by splitting the file into chunks.
 Let's take a 100MB file for example.
 The chunker would split that, to 100 chunks of 1MB each.
-This is to avoid hitting a payload limit (HTTP 413).
+This is to avoid hitting a payload limit.
-Then instead of uploading all the chunks in its own thread (Which would probably trigged a rate limit), the chunker splits the chunks into four groups.
+Then instead of uploading all the chunks in its own thread, all at once (Which would probably trigger a rate limit), the chunker splits the chunks into four groups.
 The groups would look like the following
 | Group 1 | Group 2 | Group 3 | Group 4 |
 | ------- | ------- | ------- | ------- |